-A.3.4.1 Gromacs
+A.3.4.2 Gromacs

 The Gaussian contact shapes are not available in the standard Gromacs distributions.
-The necessary source code can be obtained at http://smog-server.org/SBMextension.html.
-This source distribution is compiled exactly as any other Gromacs source distribution.
+The necessary source code can be obtained at http://smog-server.org/extension/.
+This source distribution is compiled exactly as official Gromacs source distributions.

-A.3.4.2 NAMD
+A.3.4.3 NAMD